FINNGEN/CS-PRS-pipeline/README.md

 - variants are identified with a Finngen ID
 - the position is updated to finngen data
 - the effect allele is still the original one
-- weights are calcualted accordingly based on the effect allel
+- weights are calcualted accordingly based on the effect allele

+## Scores
 Finally scores are calculate with `plink2 --sscore` which will only compute if the variant ids match, but still computing the score for the correct allele.